-On December 3, 2019 the Council adopted Resolution No. 19-141, declaring the growth of weeds, the accumulation of garden refuse, cuttings and other combustible trash upon private properties to be a potential fire hazard and public nuisance.
+On December 1, 2020 the Council adopted Resolution No. 20-136, declaring the growth of weeds, the accumulation of garden refuse, cuttings and other combustible trash upon private properties to be a potential fire hazard and public nuisance.
 These properties are identified on the Weed Abatement Program Commencement Report prepared by the County (Attachment B, Exhibit A in Resolution).
-If Council wishes to adopt the Draft Resolution (Attachment A) ordering abatement of public nuisance, property owners on the Report will have until April 30, 2020 to abate their property.
-On December 13, 2019, the County mailed a notice to property owners listed on the Report indicating that their property must be abated (Attachment C), and that the City Council would conduct a public hearing on January 21, 2020 in order to consider all property owners having any objections to the proposed removal.
-On January 21, Council continued the public hearing regarding abatement of public nuisance from weeds or other fire hazards to
+If Council wishes to adopt the Draft Resolution (Attachment A) ordering abatement of public nuisance, property owners on the Report will have until April 30, 2020 to abate any potential fire hazard on their property.
+On December 7, 2020, the County mailed a notice to property owners listed on the Weed Abatement Program Commencement Report (Attachment C) indicating that their property must be cleared of hazards according to Minimum Fire Safety Standards (Attachment E), and that the City Council would conduct a public hearing on January 19, 2021 in order to consider all property owners having any objections to the proposed removal.
+City notices outlining the same information were mailed on January 7, 2021 (Attachment G).